 What is the glucose tolerance test

-Pregnancy diabetes mellitus is a condition where the body has impaired glucose tolerance.
-It occurs or is determined during pregnancy.
-This disorder is not within the scope of normal diabetes mellitus, but is still a serious medical problem.
-In the absence of glucose tolerance, certain health risks are established for the mother and fetus.
-In addition, there is a high probability that the woman will develop type 2 diabetes in the future.
+Gestational diabetes mellitus is a condition where glucose tolerance is impaired in the body.
+It occurs or is diagnosed during pregnancy.
+This disorder does not fall within the scope of regular diabetes mellitus, but it is still a serious medical issue.
+When glucose tolerance is impaired, specific health risks are established for both the mother and the fetus.
+Moreover, there is a high likelihood that the woman will develop type 2 diabetes in the future.

 During pregnancy, insulin resistance increases significantly.
-In addition, insulin secretion increases compensatorily and may even lead to hyperinsulinemia.
+Additionally, compensatory insulin secretion increases and hyperinsulinemia may even occur.
 During the first trimester and the first half of the second trimester, blood glucose levels are lower than in non-pregnant women.
-Only by the second trimester does insulin resistance occur.
-Throughout pregnancy it gradually increases.
+It is only by the second trimester that insulin resistance occurs.
+Throughout the entire pregnancy, this resistance gradually increases.

-This phenomenon has a certain physiological meaning.
-It consists in the adequate supply of glucose to the fetus.
-This mechanism depends very much on the influence of hormones secreted by the placenta.
-If gestational diabetes occurs, changes in insulin resistance become more pronounced compared to those in a normal pregnancy.
+This phenomenon has a specific physiological meaning.
+It’s about adequately supplying glucose to the fetus.
+This mechanism is largely dependent on the influence of hormones secreted by the placenta.
+If gestational diabetes occurs, changes in insulin resistance become more pronounced compared to similar indicators during a normal pregnancy.

 Glucose tolerance during pregnancy

-The test allows us to determine the blood sugar level and how susceptible the mother and fetus are to glucose, the effects of its effects.
+The test allows determining the level of sugar in the blood and how receptive the mother’s and fetus’s bodies are to glucose, the consequences of its impact.

-There are several factors that determine when it is necessary to conduct a glucose tolerance test:
+There are several factors that determine when to conduct a glucose tolerance test:

-• If there are risks of diabetes mellitus development;
+• if there are risks of developing diabetes;

 • BMI over 25 kg/m2;